Denhac/denhac-official-docs/conflict-of-interest-policy.md

 -- iv if the compensation is higher or lower than the range of comparable data, the basis for the determination, and;
 -- v. any actions with respect to consideration of the compensation by anyone on the board or committee who had a conflict of interest with respect to the matter.

-# Footnotes
 [^1]: Key person means a person, other than a director or officer, whether or not an employee of the Organization, who:
-  - a) has responsibilities, or exercises powers or influence over the Organization as a whole similar to the responsibilities, powers, or influence of directors and officers;
+  a) has responsibilities, or exercises powers or influence over the Organization as a whole similar to the responsibilities, powers, or influence of directors and officers;
-  - b) manages the Organization, or a segment of the Organization that represents a substantial portion of the activities, assets, income, or expenses of the Organization; or
+  b) manages the Organization, or a segment of the Organization that represents a substantial portion of the activities, assets, income, or expenses of the Organization; or
-  - c) alone or with others controls or determines a substantial portion of the Organization’s capital expenditures or operating budget.
+  c) alone or with others controls or determines a substantial portion of the Organization’s capital expenditures or operating budget.
-[^2]: Organizations may choose to make the policy applicable to all of their employees, not just key persons.
-[^3]: Relative means a person’s spouse or domestic partner, ancestors, brothers and sisters (whether whole or half-blood), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses or domestic partners of brothers, sisters, children, grandchildren and great-grandchildren.
+[^2]: Relative means a person’s spouse or domestic partner, ancestors, brothers and sisters (whether whole or half-blood), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses or domestic partners of brothers, sisters, children, grandchildren and great-grandchildren.
-[^4]: Alternatively, the policy could provide for disclosure (1) to the board of directors, in which case, the board would decide both whether there is a conflict and how to handle the conflict; or (2) to a different board committee.
-[^5]: Alternatively, the policy could provide for disclosure (1) to the board of directors, in which case, the board would decide both whether there is a conflict and how to handle the conflict; or (2) to a different board committee.
-[^6]: A related party is:
+[^3]: A related party is:
-  - 1. a director, officer or key person of the Organization or any affiliate of the Organization, or
+  a) a director, officer or key person of the Organization or any affiliate of the Organization, or
-  - 2. a relative of any individual described in (1), or
+  b) a relative of any individual described in (1), or
-  - 3. an entity in which any individual described in (1) or (2) has an ownership or beneficial interest of 35% or more, or in the case of a partnership or professional Corporation, a direct or indirect ownership interest in excess of 5%.
+  c) an entity in which any individual described in (1) or (2) has an ownership or beneficial interest of 35% or more, or in the case of a partnership or professional Corporation, a direct or indirect ownership interest in excess of 5%.
-[^7]: A transaction is not a related party transaction if:
+[^4]: A transaction is not a related party transaction if:
-  - 1. the transaction, or the related party’s financial interest in the transaction, is de minimis;
+  a) the transaction, or the related party’s financial interest in the transaction, is de minimis;
-  - 2. the transaction would not customarily be reviewed by the board or the boards of similar organizations in the ordinary course of business and is available to others on the same or similar terms;
+  b) the transaction would not customarily be reviewed by the board or the boards of similar organizations in the ordinary course of business and is available to others on the same or similar terms;
-  - 3. the transaction constitutes a benefit provided to a related party solely as a member of a class of the beneficiaries at the Organization intends to benefit as part of the accomplishment of its mission (and that benefit is available to all similarly situated members of the same class on the same terms).
+  c) the transaction constitutes a benefit provided to a related party solely as a member of a class of the beneficiaries at the Organization intends to benefit as part of the accomplishment of its mission (and that benefit is available to all similarly situated members of the same class on the same terms).